 There’s no denying it; some people are nutty about trains.
 There’s something about chugging engines that can get even the burliest of men welling up, but you don’t have to be completely mad about trains to have a career in the transport industry or to be a train manager.

-Otherwise known as the train guard, the senior conductor, or slightly bizarrely as the “customer service inspector”, train managers are in charge of making sure train journeys run smoothly.
-They head the air cabin crew of the ground (e.g. the on-board train team) and are sticklers for customer service.
+Otherwise known as the train guard, the senior conductor, or slightly bizarrely as the “customer service inspector,” train managers make sure train journeys run smoothly.
+They head the air cabin crew on the ground (e.g., the onboard train team) and are sticklers for customer service.

 It certainly is a hugely customer-facing role.
-As a train manager, you’ll not only be checking tickets, but providing assistance to passengers and making sure that health and safety standards are met, such as checking that the doors are shut and the walkways are clear.
+As a train manager, you’ll be checking tickets, assisting passengers, and ensuring that health and safety standards are met, such as checking that the doors are shut and the walkways are clear.

-A train manager might also be responsible for ensuring the train is running on time and leaves the station when it’s supposed to.
+A train manager might also ensure the train runs on time and leaves the station as expected.

 If you become a train manager, your office will have wheels.
-You’ll be spending most of your working day on trains: you might be making the same journey several times, or you might be in charge of several different trains throughout your shift.
+You’ll be spending most of your working day on trains: you might be making the same journey several times or in charge of several different trains throughout your shift.